 July is expectant there is expectancy everywhere you look.
 The blossoms on the tree limbs are blooming, the birds have evacuated their nests and begin singing early in the morning, and insects eject themselves from their hidden corners.
 I don’t know what summer is like for a man, I’ve never asked any man, but I am going to tell you what summer is like for one woman.

 The sunlight radiates through my skin and warms everything.
-My heart feels like it has been through a tune up.
-My body wants to dose in sea water, eat less, run up canyon road, listen to music, dine al fresco, and get pedicures.
-All of this preparation is to tune up the romantic notes, and to get YOUR ATTENTION.
+My heart feels like it has has been through a tune-up.
+My body wants to dose in sea water, eat less, run up Canyon Road, listen to music, dine al fresco, and get pedicures.
+All of this preparation is to tune up the romantic notes and to get YOUR ATTENTION.
 It is time to bring you out of the garage, or wherever you go in spring, and to notice that we are blooming.

 Surprise us with flowers, a new hat, or a picnic on the banks of the Rio Grande.
 Our attention is on our surroundings; we will want to buy flowers, and baskets and new cushions for the patio furniture.
 We change our lipstick color, comb our hair different, and we look for new ways of expressing how good we feel.